A central venous catheter is a tube that goes into a vein in your arm or chest and ends at the right side of your heart (right atrium).

-Catheters are used when you need medical treatment over a long period of time.
+Central venous catheters with ports are used when you need treatment over a long period of time.
 For example, you may need:

 - Antibiotics or other medicines for weeks to months